CryptoSignal/Crypto-Signal/docs/config.md

 The result of the above custom template would generate a message that looks like: [1h] BURST/BTC on bittrex is hot.

 # Analyzers
 Settings for the analyzers behaviour.

+## Valid settings for indicators

 The formal grammar is defined as follows:

 ```
 <indicator> := <indicator_name>_<indicator_index>